pnp/PnP-Sites-Core/Core/Documentation.md

 #### Version
 Gets or sets the Version of the ComposedLook.

+## Core.Framework.Provisioning.Model.BaseModel

+Base type for any Domain Model object (excluded the ProvisioningTemplate type)

+### Properties

+#### ParentTemplate
+References the parent ProvisioningTemplate for the current provisioning artifact

+## Core.Framework.Provisioning.Model.IProvisioningTemplateDescendant

+Interface implemented by any descendant of a ProvisioningTemplate

+### Properties

+#### ParentTemplate
+References the parent ProvisioningTemplate for the current provisioning artifact

 ## Core.Framework.Provisioning.Model.ContentType

 Domain Object used in the Provisioning template that defines a Content Type https://msdn.microsoft.com/en-us/library/office/ms463449.aspx